 In the last few years, a number of studies have proclaimed that sitting is bad for our health and that no amount of time at the gym can undo the damage caused by too much time on our derrières.
 Standing desks emerged as the antidote to our evil office chairs, and people began stressing about how much time they spent sitting every day.

-But now a new study says that it's not the sitting that's going to kill us after all — it's lack of movement.
+The problem is lack of movement.
 Simply standing isn't the solution; we need to find ways to add more motion to our day.

 The conclusion of the study was that more time sitting was not necessarily linked to a higher risk for dying.
 Even after researchers controlled for age, gender, diet, overall health, and socioeconomic status, there was no link between sitting and death.